pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

          -o chr8.pan.clean.og

 The ``path_to_fully_retain.txt`` contains the name of the reference genome to fully retain in the resulting graph.
-This is necessary to be able to use the reference coordinate system.
+This is necessary to be able to use the reference coordinate system in the cleaned graph.
 Moreover, keeping a full genome help to avoid breaking the pangenome graph in complex regions like the centromere.

-The ``--inverse`` specifies that the regions in the ``regions_to_remove.bed`` file are the regions to remove from the graph.
+The ``--inverse`` flag specifies that the regions in the ``regions_to_remove.bed`` file are the regions to remove from the graph.

 The resulting graphs presents several connected components: